 This group, founded by a Yemeni American, provides assistance and resources to Yemeni people, regardless of their race, political affiliation, ancestry or religion, in order to positively change, and ultimately save, lives.

-Global NGOs that include service in Yemen
+Global NGOs that provide services in Yemen

 International Rescue Committee

 The International Rescue Committee provides lifesaving emergency aid, clean water and medical care to millions of people in Yemen affected by violent conflict and a growing health crisis.
 The IRC is training heath workers, deploying mobile health teams and supporting health facilities with protective gear and proper water and sanitation services to fight COVID-19.
 It accepts donations for its Yemen mission here.

 Médecins Sans Frontières (Doctors Without Borders)